Korean Air sees no drop in U.S. bookings because of MERS

 He was speaking in Miami on Sunday on the sidelines of the International Air Transport Association's annual meeting.

-South Korea has 87 cases of MERS, the second highest number of infections in the world after Saudi Arabia, according to data from the European Center for Disease Prevention and Control.
+South Korea has 87 cases of MERS, the second highest number of infections in the world after Saudi Arabia, according to data from the European Centre for Disease Prevention and Control.

 At least six people have died of the disease in the country.